arnowelzel/lightbox-photoswipe/readme.txt

 The version of PhotoSwipe provided with this plugin comes with a number of modifications and extensions.
 See the FAQ for details.

-As of version 4.0.0 this plugin requires at least WordPress 5.0 and PHP 7.4.
-Issues caused by using outdated PHP versions will not be solved.
+As of version 4.0.0 this plugin requires at least WordPress 5.0 and PHP 7.0.
+Older PHP version will cause problems.
 In this case you have to upgrade your PHP version or ask your hoster to do so.
-Please note that WordPress itself also needs at least PHP 7.4 - see https://wordpress.org/about/requirements/.
+Please note that WordPress itself also recommends at least PHP 7.4 - see https://wordpress.org/about/requirements/.

 == Installation ==